-All schools need to ensure that internet usage by other classes during the testing window is minimised, particularly websites that use high amounts of bandwidth, such as streaming media; for example, Netflix[®] and YouTube[®].
+All schools need to ensure that internet usage by other classes during the testing window is minimised, particularly websites that use high amounts of bandwidth, such as online streaming services; for example, Netflix® and YouTube®.
 This may require rebalancing bandwidth allocation to prioritise the OLNA, or a complete quarantine of bandwidth.